 Essential Questions "I Can" Statements How can drama techniques be used to improve speaking skills?
-I can use my voice intentionally and with great variety to express emotions and ideas.
+I can use the elements of voice intentionally and with great variety to express emotions and ideas.
+How can the elements of voice be used to embody a character?
+I can use the elements of voice to embody a character.
+I can identify and describe each element of voice.